-• Disabled Facilities Grants
+Disabled Facilities Grants

-At 31st March 2022 the Disabled Facilities Grants budget was underspent by £2.502m.
+At 31^{st} March 2023 the Disabled Facilities Grants budget was underspent by £2.948m.
 There is always a delay between the grant approval and payment due to the need to commission, undertake and finally inspect the works prior to the release of the grant.
 The grant applicant has up to 12 months to undertake the necessary works.
-In addition the pandemic has resulted in the processes involved taking longer to perform than normally would be the case.
-In particular, spend on the budget was disrupted by the unavailability of building contractors and occupational health officers to undertake the necessary assessments.
-The under spend has been carried forward into 2022/23.
+The grant funded underspend has been carried forward into 2023/24.

-• Long Eaton Towns Fund
+• Long Eaton Towns Fund projects